alokkumarr/my-big-project-/rtis/README.md

     controllers in app/controllers

  7. Launch the application following “Run in Local” section and you can see changes reflected.

  ## Troubleshooting:

  Running in local makes sure that code is working till sending message.
-However if we want to make sure message is properly sent and recieved by rtps and writing parquet/json format then below is useful information.
+However if we want to make sure message is properly sent and recieved by rtps and writing parquet/json format, then below inormtion is useful to troubleshoot.

  We have one  Dev server  and multiple  Mapr nodes.
 Environment details can be found at [confluence](https://confluence.synchronoss.net:8443/pages/viewpage.action?pageId=177065278)